 Performance Attribute Discussion shorter than the duration of previously studied alternatives, which were estimated to be approximately seven years.
 Ecological Effects Participant Feedback - Limited to no ecological effects on the bluff portions of this alternative.
 Participant Feedback - The lower bluff in the Del Mar formation is not beach quality material.
 Participant Feedback - Sea walls have a minor impact on beach area.
 Any reduction would be mitigated in Coastal Consistency Certification.
 Discussion - The CCC imposes a fee for lost sand resources associated with sea walls.
 Without periodic beach replenishment, the beach would likely be completely lost in the future.
 This is likely to occur anyway with sea level rise, but perhaps not as quickly.
 Beach loss would impact grunion runs and other marine life and birds that use the beach environment.
 Discussion - Coastal access would need to be provided via steps or ramps.
 Community Effects Participant Feedback - Significant long-term impacts to Del Mar community with regards to noise, vibrations, visual disturbances, dust, and impacts on private properties for both residents and businesses.
 Participant Feedback - This option removes the Del Mar Bluff 5 coastal access improvements.
 (The DMB5 improvements could be modified).
 Participant Feedback - The seawall has long-term impacts on marine life and sand retention.
-Participant Feedback - The seawall has long-term impacts on marine life and sand retention.
+Participant Feedback - Long-term accessibility to the coast will be limited.
 Participant Feedback - The regional plan requires that the rail be moved off the bluff by 2035.
 The bluffs will not be returned to their natural state as mandated by the CCC [California Coastal Commission] permit, since the rail and seawalls will remain in place.
 Participant Feedback - This alternative would stabilize bluffs which would protect both rail and residential/public spaces from bluff erosion and sea level rise.
 Participant Feedback - This alternative could be enhanced to include new pedestrian access points to the beach.
+Participant Feedback - This alternative could also be designed to address the existing bluff corridor to improve pedestrian safety and provide greater accessibility to the beach.
 Participant Feedback - This alternative could also be designed to address the existing bluff drainage issues.
-Participant Feedback - After construction operational noise, vibration, and dust impacts and nuisances would be minimal in comparison to existing conditions.
 Participant Feedback - This alternative may be constructed within the existing NCTD's right-of-way.
 While it would impact limited number of properties due to encroachments of private improvements into the right of way, it is commonly accepted that dealing with properties that had encroached into the existing right-of-way is easier that acquiring new right-of-way.
-Discussion - Industry-established construction practices would also be affected to accommodate the additional track.
-Discussion - Industry-established construction practices would be implemented
+Discussion - The most constrained section of the existing alignment is along the orth end of the bluffs north of 11th Street through Seagrove Park would also be affected to accommodate the additional t